bitcoinsaigon/bitcoinsaigon.github.io/_posts/2024-03-09-bitcoin-in-asia-korea-2024.md

 [Seoul](https://www.bitcoinseoul.kr/en/) and [Hong Kong](https://b.tc/conference/asia) in May, followed by Bangkok and Tokyo in early fall.

-Bitcoin Seoul 2024 will take place from May 29th to 31st, 2024, at The Shilla & SFACTORY, as part of the larger SEOUL FORUM event.
+Bitcoin Seoul 2024 will take place from May 29th to 31st, 2024, at Peaches Do-one, as part of the larger SEOUL FORUM event.

 _Lead Organizer [Calvin Kim](https://twitter.com/kcalvinalvinn): “Bitcoin Seoul Conference hopes to accelerate Bitcoin adoption in Korea by providing locals with the opportunity to meet and interact with developers, thought leaders and entrepreneurs.
 Koreans have had a lot of interest in Bitcoin but there weren’t enough resources to meet the demand.
 With this conference, we hope to inspire and connect people that are interested in Bitcoin.”_